DPMM FC

 Duli Pengiran Muda Mahkota Football Club (English: His Royal Highness the Crown Prince of Brunei Football Club; abbrev: DPMM or Brunei DPMM) is a professional football club based in Bandar Seri Begawan, Brunei Darussalam.
 The club plays in the Malaysia Super League, the top tier of Malaysian football, after previously entering the Singapore Premier League from 2009 to 2025.
 DPMM is owned by the Crown Prince of Brunei, Prince Al-Muhtadee Billah.

 The club played in the Brunei Premier League in the early 2000s, winning the league title in 2002 and 2004.
 DPMM then decided to play in Malaysia, and joined the second-tier Malaysian Premier League as a foreign-based team in for the 2005–06 season.
 They won promotion to the Malaysian Super League (the top tier of Malaysian football) at the end of their first season in Malaysian football, and then finished 3rd and 10th in the following two season in the Malaysia Super League.
 The club then left the Malaysian league and joined Singapore's S.League for the 2009 season.
 They won the Singapore League Cup in their first season in Singapore, but were forced to withdraw from the league competition five games before the end of the season after FIFA suspended the Brunei Football Association for government interference in its affairs, thus barring teams from Brunei from taking part in overseas competitions.
 All the club's league results for 2009 were therefore expunged.
 At the end of the suspension, they re-entered the S.League and won the league title in 2015 and 2019.
-They have returned to the Malaysia Super League starting from the 2025–26 season.
+They returned to the Malaysia Super League starting from the 2025–26 season.